lemontree55/bin_struct/README.md

 # BinStruct

-BinStruct provides a simple ways to create and dissect binary data.
-It is an extraction from [PacketGen](https://github.com/lemontree55/packetgen) fields.
+BinStruct provides a simple way to create and dissect binary data.
+It is an extraction from [PacketGen](https://github.com/lemontree55/packetgen) 3.x Fields.

 ## Installation